winery/winery/README.md

 **The code and the linked libraries are NOT approved by Eclipse Legal.**

+**There was no security of Eclipse Winey.
+There might be [remote code execution vulnerabilities](https://github.com/mbechler/marshalsec).
+Thus, when hosting Eclipse Winery, make it accessible to turstworthy parties only.**

-Both development and user documentation is rendered at <http://eclipse.github.io/winery/>.
+Both development and user documentation is rendered at <https://eclipse.github.io/winery/>.
 The source for the documentation can be found at [docs/](docs).

 ## Next steps